Women’s ADHD

 I am currently preparing to be a clinical psychologist, and my work as one has made me more conscious of how the problem outlined above affects the academic and career performance of many female students and professionals.
 Women with ADHD often do not exhibit the typical symptoms commonly associated with ADHD diagnosis.
 Because of this, individuals could be diagnosed with anxiety disorders or thought of as uninspired, lethargic, irresponsible, and careless persons who don’t work hard enough.

-As a future psychologist, one of the most critical questions that arise when dealing with this topic is as follows: How can we advance research and clinical practice in such a way that will enable us to diagnose ADHD in women more easily and provide better systems of support for those affected by the condition?
+As a future clinical psychologist, one of the most critical questions that arise when dealing with this topic is as follows: How can we advance research and clinical practice in such a way that will enable us to diagnose ADHD in women more easily and provide better systems of support for those affected by the condition?

 The objective of this blog is simple yet complex.
 Through this medium, I hope to delve deeper into this topic through the lens of both research and clinical practice.